Delray Beach: Walkable town with award-winning beach is a great weekend getaway

 You won’t have any trouble finding a place to eat.
 Atlantic Avenue and its environs has so many restaurants the city briefly considered steps to discourage more.

-It’s not that Delray was always a mecca for foodies, but one successful spot attracted another, and today you’ll find many cuisines plus examples of most trends, from gourmet burgers to locally sourced seasonal menus.
+It’s not that Delray was always a mecca for foodies, but one successful spot attracted another, and today you’ll find many cuisines plus examples of most dining trends.

-The other traditional draw in Delray is its 2-mile-long beach.
+At the east end of Atlantic Avenue is Delray’s two-mile-long beach.
 Delray is fortunate — an early property owner deeded one mile of beach to the public and thus the view from State Road A1A is of native vegetation and sand rather than a wall of high-rise condos.
 Unlike many seaside cities, you can walk from the cafes downtown right to the beach.

 Old School Square.
 This complex was once the elementary and high school.
 It was saved and handsomely restored through a community effort in the 1980s, spurring the downtown renaissance.